-Granite isn't a solid surface, as it is a porous material.
+Granite may seem like a solid surface, but it's actually a porous material.
 Because of that trait, liquids and spills can soak into the granite and leave marks.
-Granite is vulnerable to acid and acid-based solutions and etching can appear if stains are left to settle.
+Granite is vulnerable to acid and acid-based solutions, and etching can appear if stains are left to settle.
 As you work on your granite countertop, keep a kitchen cloth handy to wipe away any liquid that pools.
-Wine, lemons and limes, tomatoes and other acid-rich foods present the biggest risk to your granite countertops.
+Wine, citrus fruits, tomatoes and other acid-rich foods present the biggest risk to your granite countertops.
 Get them before they get to your granite.
 Always wipe the countertop after cleansing to eliminate streaks.

 Avoid Acids and Abrasive Cleaners

 Vinegar and lemon-based cleansers contain high levels of acid and should be avoided on granite countertops.
-Abrasives, including the mild paste-like cleansers, can damage the sealant, weakening its properties as well as the granite beneath.
-Glass cleaners are not recommended for granite countertops and can take away the shine.
+Abrasives, including mild paste-like cleansers, can damage the sealant.
+Glass cleaners and bleach are not recommended for granite countertops and can take away the shine.

 Prevent Granite Damage

-Logic prevails when working with granite.
+Simple preventative steps keep your granite looking great.
 Use coasters under wine glasses and glasses containing acidic juice.
-While granite is one of the strongest stones used in kitchens and boasts a natural heat resistance, use a trivet when placing hot pots, pans and baking dishes directly onto the surface.
-Place mats with felt linings can prevent scratches if you eat at the countertop.
+While granite is one of the strongest stones used in kitchens and boasts a natural heat resistance, it's best to use a trivet when placing hot pots, pans and baking dishes onto the surface.
+Placemats with felt linings can prevent scratches if you eat at the countertop.